kai-subramanian/AI-and-Data-Science/README.md

 Next, data analytics projects from freeCodeCamp.
 I will be moving to Machine Learning next, and from there an LLM which I (hopefully) build on my own.

 Keep watching this space for more:)

+EDIT - I decided to use Markdown to take notes.
+Much faster and a better tradeoff as opposed to writing notes manually :)